portlandcodeschool/jsi/_posts/00-01-03-modules.md

 };
 {% endhighlight %}

 This specific format is used so that we can use [JSDoc][jsdoc] to create web pages that we can share with others.
 Even if you don't plan on publishing the documentation, it can't hurt to follow a rigid structure like this.
 It really makes you think about how your functions should work.
 Running this code through JSDoc makes it even easier to understand the function:

 <iframe src="{{ site.baseurl }}/jsdoc-example/global.html" width="100%"></iframe>

-A list of the types in JavaScript that you can use to document your parameter types can be found in the [`typeof` documentation][mdn-typeof].
+A list of the parameter types in JavaScript that you can use to document your functions can be found in the [`typeof` documentation][mdn-typeof].

 ## Challenges

 All of these challenges should be completed by writing code in a module.
 You should use test driven development and git as well.
 Issue a pull request for each challenge you complete on [this repo][github-jsi-modules].

 - Implement a `map` function.
 Be sure to use test driven development.
 - Alter the `each` function to give two arguments to the iteration function, the object (as was already done), and the index of the object.
 For instance:
   {% highlight javascript %}
 each(['table', 'chair'], function(object, index) {
   console.log('The ' + object + ' is at index ' + index);
 });
   {% endhighlight %}
 - Implement a `times` function that simply calls a function a given number of times.
 For instance:
   {% highlight javascript %}
 times(5, function(n) {
   console.log('This has been called ' + n + ' time(s).');
 });
   {% endhighlight %}

-## Command line apps
+## Command line programs

-We've been using command line apps since day one.
+We've been using command line programs since day one.
 Now we're going to make one of our own.

-First, let's take a look at how these apps commonly work.
+First, let's take a look at how these programs commonly work.
 Run

 {% highlight bash %}
 npm install -g mocha
 mocha -h
 {% endhighlight %}

-We just used two command line apps, `npm` and `mocha`.
-Seeing the help for Mocha should give you a pretty good idea of how command line apps typically work.
+We just used two command line programs, `npm` and `mocha`.
+Seeing the help for Mocha should give you a pretty good idea of how command line programs typically work.
 Usually they take arguments and use those arguments to figure out what to do.

-So what if we wanted to make a weather app?
+So what if we wanted to make a weather program?

     Usage: weather [options] [location]

     Options:

       -h, --help          output usage information
       -V, --version       output the version number
       -c, --celsius       show temperature in celsius
       -f, --fahrenheit    show temperature in fahrenheit

-So our app needs to be able to handle getting help, the version, Celsius, and fahrenheit.
+So our program needs to be able to handle displaying help, displaying the version, outputting in Celsius, and outputting in Fahrenheit.
 It also needs to allow a location to be specified.
 Let's get to work.

 {% highlight javascript %}
 // weather.js, run with node weather.js